moq-wg/moq-transport/draft-ietf-moq-transport.md

 There are times where some of the status information is redundant with information learned at the lower layer.
-For example, when using stream per object, the end of Group is redundant.
+For example, when using stream per group, the end of Group is redundant.

 In most cases messages with a non zero status code are sent on the same stream that an object with that GroupID would have been sent on.
 The